CU-ESIIL/forest-carbon-codefest/docs/data-library/move-data-to-instance.md

 Take, for instance, the treemap data.

-If we load and plot the data without moving it, it takes just a few seconds.
+If we load and plot the data without moving it, it takes just a few seconds (i.e. ~2.973 seconds).
 Not bad.
 ```
 require(terra)
 require(tictoc)